Loxcel Geomatics Logo

 The graphs below plot the most recent 18 months of ISED SMS snapshots, by channel count (top), occupied spectrum (middle) and site count (bottom), for the three national (left) and four regional (right) carriers.

 Rogers' graphs (red) naturally trend upwards, capturing the growth of its network.
-Telus' (green) and Bell's (blue) graphs see-saw up and down, hilighting the inconsistencies of these snapshots.
+Telus' (green) and Bell's (blue) graphs see-saw up and down, highlighting the inconsistencies of these snapshots.

 We fix these snapshots to ensure Canada Cellular Services provides the most accurate account of Canada's wireless networks available.